DenIngenieur/24-uur-klok/README.md

 - **Sunrise/sunset** creates a smooth colour gradient on the dial: deep blue night → purple twilights → rosy dawn → warm golden day → orange sunset → and back again
 - **Moon phases** displayed in the centre of the dial, including parallactic rotation based on your latitude
 - **Latitude slider** – explore how day and night change from pole to pole, in real-time
 - **Day-of-year slider** – scrub through the entire year and watch day length, twilights, and moon phases shift with the seasons.
+The daylight saving time transitions appear as sudden jumps in the twilight bands — a quiet reminder that the sun doesn't care about our clocks.
 Defaults to today, with a reset button to always return.
 - **Holocene calendar** – current year + 10,000 (e.g. 12026 HE)
 - **Hour tracker** – a dot that follows the current hour along the edge